 Himalayan Balsam can be easily hand pulled as the species has very shallow roots growing to a depth of 10-15 cm.
 This method is particularly useful for smaller infestations and in high ecological value areas where the use of herbicides, or indiscriminate cutting, should be avoided.
 While hand pulling is time consuming, as other species can be easily avoided, the re-establishment of native vegetation should be facilitated by using this approach.
+However, when there is limited growth it is easy to miss a small shoot that is overgrown by surrounding vegetation, particularly if only one site visit is done in the year.

 A gentle tug is usually enough to remove the entire root system.
 Multiple plants can be pulled simultaneously.
-Gloves should be worn to avoid injury, including stings from nettles which are often found growing beside Himalayan Balsam.
+Appropriate PPE should be worn, including gloves, steel toe cap boots and any other attire deemed necessary within a site specific risk assessment.

 Hand pulling should ideally commence in May/June when plants can be easily found/identified and they will not have set seed.
-However, it can be carried out sooner (although identification can be tricky) and their will typically be more plants, as numbers reduce with time due to competition.
+However, it can be carried out sooner (although identification can be tricky) and there will typically be more plants, as numbers reduce with time due to competition.